mbtown01/frosti/docs/setup.md

 docker-compose --file docker/docker-compose.yaml exec rpt sh
 ```

+On MacOS, docker runs in its own VM.
+Using docker volumes creates space in
+the VM and not on the local machine.
+To inspect the volume contents, you
-On MacOS, get connected to the VM hosting docker
+can get console on the VM with the following command:
 ```
 screen ~/Library/Containers/com.docker.docker/Data/vms/0/tty
 ```